Previous versions: SMPP Citron.

 service_typefield.
 As per the SMPP 3.4 specification, this is a C-octet string, so for the three routing options, the value can be a literal string containing one of “1”, “2” or “3”.
 If unspecified or invalid, routing group 2 will be used.

-protocol_idas supported by our EAPI are currently not supported on our SMPP interface.
+network_idas supported by some of our other APIs is currently not supported on our SMPP API.

 priority_flagis limited to the default setting